How Does Online Speech Therapy Work with a Toddler?

 4 Convenience

-Coordinating sessions around mealtime, naps, as well as packing up to travel for a therapy session can be a daunting task with an uncooperative toddler.
-Not to mention, long commute times and wasted hours in the car.
+Coordinating sessions around mealtime and naps, as well as packing up to travel for a therapy session, can be a lot of work with an uncooperative toddler.
+Not to mention those long commute times and wasted hours in the car.
 Online therapy allows you to choose a convenient time that fits with your family’s schedule.

 5 Affordability

-Online speech therapists don’t have to pay many of the traditional costs of running a clinic, like rent, overhead, certain administrative costs, etc. These costs can be passed down to families, which often makes online therapy considerably more affordable.
+Online speech therapists don’t have to pay many of the traditional costs of running a clinic, like rent, overhead, and certain administrative costs.
+These costs can be passed down to families, which often makes online therapy more affordable.

 6 Flexibility

 Another great advantage of online therapy is that it can take place anywhere.
-As long as the internet signal is strong, a family could participate wherever they happen to be.
+As long as the internet signal is strong, a family can participate wherever they happen to be.

 In summary, “where” your child receives therapy is much less important than “how” it’s delivered.
-For toddlers, and children of all ages, online speech therapy is a fantastic way for parents to learn directly from their speech therapist and build strong working relationships.
-The more you feel empowered as a parent to implement therapy techniques at home, the more progress your child will make towards their goals.
+For toddlers and children of all ages, online speech therapy is an effective way for parents to learn directly from their speech therapist and build a strong working relationship.
+The more you feel empowered as a parent to use therapy techniques at home, the more progress your child will make toward their goals.